Technological projects portfolio

 ADVANTAGES

-MOSKO technology is based on a genetic modification of the Bt bacterium.
+MosKO technology is based on a genetic modification of the Bt bacterium.

 Firstly, it is non-spore-forming, which solves the problem of dispersal.
 Secondly, the toxins are encapsulated, which protects them from degradation of the environment and therefore increases their stability and effectiveness over time.